The Patent Litigation Law Review: Nigeria

 - the subject matter in the action sought to be stayed is substantially similar to that of the action already pending between the parties; and

-- there is no other consideration against granting the relief for stay of proceedings; for example, unreasonable delay, acquiescence or abuse of court process.17
+- there is no other consideration against granting the relief for stay of proceedings, such as unreasonable delay, acquiescence or abuse of court process.16

-Further, a party prosecuting an interlocutory appeal,18 may apply for and obtain a stay of proceedings in the substantive suit pending the determination of the interlocutory appeal.
+Further, a party prosecuting an interlocutory appeal17 may apply for and obtain a stay of proceedings in the substantive suit pending the determination of the interlocutory appeal.

-Proceedings for patent infringements could take 12 to 18 months at the trial court, and a final appeal to the Supreme Court of Nigeria could take four to six years.
-The usual costs are: (1) court filing fees, which are assessed on the amount of claim; (2) fees of expert witnesses; and (3) attorneys' fees.
+Proceedings for patent infringements can take 12 to 18 months at the trial court, and a final appeal to the Supreme Court of Nigeria can take four to six years.
+The usual costs are: court filing fees, which are assessed on the amount of claim; fees of expert witnesses; and attorneys' fees.

 An order of interlocutory injunction, on the other hand, subsists until the final determination of the action, unless vacated earlier by the Court.
 A plaintiff requesting an order of interlocutory injunction from the Court must establish that: